Breel-capstone/breel-service/README.md

 ## Installation
 - Ask me for the .env file
+- Install the dependencies with `npm install`
-- Run the server with "npm run start"
+- Run the server with `npm run start`